+

 (Photo: Marseille Episode V – Lotus Eaters)

-The project is a multi-disciplinary response, each city engaging with one of the novel’s episodes and with contemporary European social themes identified in that episode.
-There is a focus on each event engaging with a public space, inspired by Joyce’s belief in public space as a civilising influence.
-The project is shaped Into three Acts and 18 scenes:
+The project was a multi-disciplinary response, each city engaging with one of the novel’s episodes and with contemporary European social themes identified in that episode.
+There was a focus on each event engaging with a public space, inspired by Joyce’s belief in public space as a civilising influence.
+The project was shaped Into three Acts and 18 scenes:

 Act I 2022 – Cities I – VI